lemonlawaz/lemonlawaz.github.io/guide/site-updates.md

 ### View a file

-When you view a file you'll get a page that looks like this:
+When you view a file you'll get a page that looks like this image.
+Click the pencil icon to edit the file.

 <img src="view-file.png">

-Click the pencil icon to edit the file.

 When you're done editing, click the "Commit Changes" button at the bottom of the page: